Drennan98/History-of-the-Ryder-Cup/README.md

 - I found the background image on Pexels.

 - The various different channels I used on Slack.

 - The Code Institute LMS, I found myself referring back the material frequently.

+# Future plans

+I thought of an idea throughout the devlopment of this project, and that was to host livestreams for future Ryder Cups.
+People could possibly pay a subscription and then get access to livestreams when they fill out the form assell as registering interest for tickets.